plutoniummod/landing/src/pages/docs/custom-games.md

 - Go to their profile and hit the green "plus" (+) button to follow them.
   - If there is a heart, that means that you are already following them.

-Your friend should now appear in the Plutonium's overlay Friend list tab.
-If he doesn't appear just restart your game.
+Your friend will appear in the Plutonium overlay's Friend list tab if you both follow each other.
+If they don't appear just restart your game.

 ## T4 / T6